 The 1939 register compiled in preparation for the war shows ‘Hubert M. J. Powell’ had become a schoolmaster at Chalford Hill Council School near Stroud.
 During the War Hubert joined the RAF Volunteer Reserve and he was a Flight Sergeant in 14 Squadron flying Blenheim bombers over the Mediterranean.
 The Thornburian magazine of 1941 describes ‘Hugh’ as a Sergeant Observer but we have also been told he was a navigator.
 He was reported missing on 13th June 1942.
 His aircraft was sent out on a Night Intruder Operation which involved two aircraft being sent on a training exercise to a pre-arranged point.
 Contact with the planes was lost.

 Under the name of ‘Hugh Powell’ he was still being referred to as ‘Missing’ in a list of old Thornburians serving in the Forces published in the Gazette in December 1944.
-He is listed under that name on the War Memorials at the Grammar School and in St Mary’s Church.
-He is listed under the name of ‘Hubert Maurice John Powell’ on the Alamein Memorial, the memorial at Chalford Hill School and the one at Saltley College.
+He is listed under that name on the War Memorials at the Grammar School, St Mary’s Church and Chalford Hill School.
+He is listed under the name of ‘Hubert Maurice John Powell’ on the Alamein Memorial and the one at Saltley College.

 Frederick Smith.
 There is a photograph of Frederick on the left which appeared in the Gazette in 1943.
 The report said that Fred joined the R.A.F. in 1941 and had at that stage served nearly two years in the Middle East.
 Fred had been an employee of A E Thompson and Son and been a prominent member of the Thornbury Social Club and Thornbury Cricket Club.